Morristown Real Estate Listings and Information

 Morristown became characterized as "the military capital of the American Revolution" because of its strategic role in the war.
 Today this history is visible in a variety of locations throughout the area that collectively makes up Morristown National Historic Park.

 Morristown offers many modern delights as well as historical highlights, including a friendly downtown with interesting shops, restaurants and entertainment.
 The downtown shopping and business district of Morristown is centered around a square park, known as the Morristown Green.
-It is a former market square from Morristown's colonial days.

 The Morris School District is a regional public school district that serves the communities of Morristown and Morris Township, and as part of a sending/receiving relationship, high school students (grades 9-12) of Morris Plains.
 Within the district there are three primary schools (K-2), three intermediate schools (3-5), one multi-age magnet school (K-5), one middle school (6-8), and one high school, Morristown High School.